Getting Started with Blazor MultiColumn ComboBox Component

 Configuring the popup list

-By default, the width of the popup list automatically adjusts to match the width of the MultiColumn ComboBox input element, and the height is set to 350px.
-Both the height and width of the popup list can be customized using the PopupHeight and PopupWidth properties, respectively.
+By default, the popup list automatically matches the width of the MultiColumn ComboBox input element, and the height is set to 350px.
+Customize both using the PopupHeight and PopupWidth properties.

 <SfMultiColumnComboBox @bind-Value="@Value" DataSource="@Products" PopupHeight="350px" PopupWidth="400px" ValueField="Name" TextField="Name" Placeholder="Select any product"></SfMultiColumnComboBox>